jac1155mtl/SAS/Learning/2-Base Programming Specialist/Notes.md

 ### 3.2.2 VIEWING LIBRARIES USING PROC CONTENTS
 you can use the `CONTENTS` procedure to create SAS output that describes either of the following:
 - the contents of a library
-- the descriptor information of for an individual SAS dataset
+- the descriptor information for an individual SAS dataset

 ___
 >Synthax. `PROC CONTENTS` step
 ```
-proc contents data=SAS-file-specifications nods;
+proc contents data = SAS-file-specifications nods;
 run;
 ```
-- *SAS-file-specification* specifies an eintre library or a specific SAS dataset within a library. *SAS-file-specification* can take one of the following forms:
+- *SAS-file-specification* specifies an entire library or a specific SAS dataset within a library. *SAS-file-specification* can take one of the following forms:
 	- *libref.SAS-data-set* names one SAS dataset to process
 	- *libref.\_all\_* requests a listing of all files in the library
-- `NODS` suppresses the pringint of detailed information about each file when you specify `_ALL_`(you can specify `NODS` only when you specify `_ALL_`)
+- `NODS` suppresses the printing of detailed information about each file when you specify `_ALL_`(you can specify `NODS` only when you specify `_ALL_`)

 [SAS documentation for PROC CONTENTS](https://documentation.sas.com/doc/en/proc/3.2/n1hqa4dk5tay0an15nrys1iwr5o2.htm).
 ___